 Out of the 1,000 pharmacists randomly selected to complete a survey, there was a response rate of 142.
 Pharmacists, on average, agreed that they were in favor of increasing KIR reporting requirements.
 On average, pharmacists reported being unfamiliar with the KIR, but this did not have a significant impact on how pharmacists responded to questions concerning increasing KIR reporting.
 It was also discovered that pharmacists who were neutral in opinion or disagreed with the current reporting requirements of the KIR appeared to be more unfamiliar with the KIR compared to other groups.
 The respondents regarded missed opportunities and preventable diseases as important issues in Kentucky.
 Those who believed these were important issues also slightly agreed that mandating the KIR would improve missed opportunities and preventable disease rates.

 Immunization registries are becoming more prevalent in today’s healthcare community.
 Despite this, unfamiliarity with the KIR is still present.
 Satisfaction with the current reporting requirements is neutral among those surveyed, but a need for reporting all vaccines to the registry is observed.
 Surveyed pharmacists, on average, viewed missed opportunities and preventable diseases as issues in Kentucky, but mandating immunization reporting to the KIR as a possible solution for improving rates only received slight support.
 Implications of these findings suggest that there is a need for increased education and training on the KIR to increase reporting.

 Lewis, Lindsey, "Assessment of the Current Reporting Requirements of the Kentucky Immunization Registry" (2017).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 277.